velihangozek/java-backend-practices/Week-1/Weekly-Technical-Content-1/Conditional-Statements/FlightTicketHandler/README.md

 Run the compiled Java program from the terminal:

+## Usage

+Run the compiled Java program from the terminal:

 java FlightTicketHandler
 The application will prompt you for the following inputs:

-Distance in Kilometers:
+Distance in Kilometers
 Example: 1500

-Passenger's Age:
+Passenger's Age
 Example: 20

-Journey Type (1 for One Way, 2 for Round Trip):
+Journey Type (1 for One Way, 2 for Round Trip)
 Example: 2

+Output:
-Output: Total Price = 216.0 TL
+Total Price = 216.0 TL

 After providing valid inputs, the program will display the calculated total ticket price.
 If any input is invalid, it will show the error message: